Purple Line (CTA)

 In 2024, the average weekday boardings on the Purple Line was 4,904.
 It is the shortest route in the CTA rail system except during weekday peaks and rush hours.

 Prior to the color-coding of CTA rail lines in 1993, the Purple Line was known as the Evanston Line, Evanston Service or Evanston Shuttle, and the Purple Line Express was called the Evanston Express.
+Internally, it is still referred to as the Evanston branch, with the Loop-bound service referred to as the Evanston Express.